rsksmart/devportal-1.0/tools/tokenbridge/faq.md

 ## What are the fees for converting original tokens to Side Tokens and vice-versa?
 Who will be paying these fees?

 The federation is paying and sponsoring the fees for the multiple transactions during the trial period.
 This will change after the trial period is complete, and the Token Bridge changes from a federated schema to a fully decentralized one.
-Users will need to pay a small amount of gas fee when using Metamask for to submit their transactions.
+Users will need to pay a small amount of gas fee when using Metamask to submit transactions.

 ## How many confirmations are required to convert the original tokens to Side tokens and vice-versa?